 Sharon received her PhD in Gerontology from the University of Southampton, UK and MSc is Geriatric/Gerontology Research from Kings College, UK and an MSW in Gerontological Social Work from College of Social Work, University of Houston, Houston TX.
 Sharon is the past Chair of the Southeastern Symposium on Mental Health.

 Called the “great American romantic” by the New York Times, Edwin McCain has built an enviable career over the past 20 years by balancing his massive pop success with the year-round touring schedule of a tireless troubadour.
 His hit songs, authentic spirit and surprisingly affable sense of humor keep fans coming back time and time again for nights that feel more like parties with old friends than rock concerts.
 After recording two of the biggest love songs in the history of pop music, McCain now performs upwards of 100 shows annually throughout the US as a solo artist, with his full band or his acoustic trio.
 Recently, he’s added orchestras to his repertoire, performing with symphonies in select markets where he brings his powerful songs to majestic new heights.
-Edwin is in recovery and is passionate about helping others achieve and maintain their own recovery from addiction.
+Edwin is in recovery and is passionate about helping others achieve and maintain their own recovery.

 Sammy recently retired as Senior Vice President for Transplace, a global transportation management and technology provider.
 He is an active investor and partner in several commercial properties and development projects.
 Prior to Transplace, he was the co-founder of M33 Integrated Solutions, a US logistics technology and service provider.
 Sammy sold M33 to Transplace in September of 2015.